Secure Nginx with Let’s Encrypt on AlmaLinux 8 – Easy Steps

 When you are completely done with these requirements you can start to secure your Nginx with Let’s Encrypt on AlmaLinux 8.

-Install Certbot Let’s Encrypt Client on ALmaLinux 8
+Step 1 – Install Certbot Let’s Encrypt Client on ALmaLinux 8

-By default, the certbot package is not available in the DNF package manager. you need to enable the EPEL repository.
+By default, the certbot package is not available in the DNF package manager.
+You need to enable the EPEL repository.

 Run the following command to add the EPEL repository on AlmaLinux 8:

-sudo dnf install epel-release
+sudo dnf install epel-release -y

 Now you can install all of the certbot packages with the following command:

-sudo dnf install certbot python3-certbot-nginx
+sudo dnf install certbot python3-certbot-nginx -y

-Update Firewall Settings on AlmaLinux
+Step 2 – Update Firewall Settings for Securing Nginx on AlmaLinux

 To check which services are already enabled run the following command: